-Tailwind has two main parts – Operations keeps track of everything involved in the movement of goods, and Administration keeps track of the money: the invoices, invoice payments, bills and bill payments generated from that movement.
+Tailwind has two main parts – Operations keeps track of everything involved in the movement of goods.
+The administration keeps track of the money: the invoices, invoice payments, and bills generated from that movement.
 Both are crucial to any good business – and in Tailwind, they are closely related.

 Orders Become Invoices

 As we discussed in the Operations Overview, Orders are the fundamental unit of Tailwind.
-What we didn’t mention is that in Tailwind, an Order and an Invoice are interchangeable – they are the same thing, at different stages of the process.
+However, we didn’t mention that in Tailwind, an Order and an Invoice are interchangeable – they are the same thing at different stages of the process.

 The point at which an Order becomes an Invoice is the point of delivery: when all the Shipments associated with the Order have been successfully Dispatched, and those Dispatches are themselves complete.
 Once this has happened, the Order will appear on the Invoice list.
 You can also send an Order to Invoicing manually.

 From the Invoice list, you can Transmit or Post the Invoice.
 ‘Transmit’ covers all the different ways of getting it to the Customer – i.e. invoicing them – while Posting the Invoice will finalize the terms and send it to Receivables to await payment from the Customer.
 For more on Invoicing, see Invoicing Your Customers.

 The point of sending out an Invoice is so that someone will pay it – in a timely fashion, with any luck!
 And when they do, the Incoming Payment Wizard will help you match the payment up with the appropriate Invoice(s).

 Where Do Bills Come From (Orders & Dispatches)